cobusb/Emmer/README.md

 └── README.md                  # Project documentation
 ```

+**Note**: This is a standalone static site with no Elixir dependencies.
+The build script uses Elixir via `mix run -e` but doesn't require a `mix.exs` file or Elixir dependencies in the generated project.

 ### Customizing Your Site

 1. **Edit content**: Modify files in `content/` to change your site's content